 Your chance to catch Skate, Bass, Hounds, Whiting, Dab, Pouting and Eels.

-Located within 1 hours drive of central London.
+Located within a 1 hour drive of central London.

-All equipment provided, rods, reels, terminal tackle, licences etc.
+All equipment can be provided, rods, reels, terminal tackle, licences etc.

 You're allowed to keep your catch providing it's of legal size.

 Biggest catch goes into the Fishing London "Sea Fishing" competition

 Boats leave dock at 0800, returning 8 hours later.

 Captain reserves the right to cancel due to bad weather, 100% refund applicable.

 Transport available from £100 return from central London.